microsoft/implementation-patterns/pattern-functions-servicebus/v2/README.md

 The motivation for this pattern is to deploy a set of inter-related resources, including a secured network, shared resources such as Azure Service Bus Namespaces, and individual workloads such as Azure Functions which use the shared resources, and run in the same network environment.

-The pattern shows how to implement network security for each resource type, so that resources are not publicly addressable or accessible.
+The pattern's intent is to show how to implement network security for each resource type, so that resources are not publicly addressable or accessible.
 This is accomplished using Azure Private Link and Private Endpoints, Virtual Networks with Network Security Groups, and per-resource network access restrictions.

 Azure Private DNS is used so that resources _within_ the network environment resolve each other using private FQDNs and IP addresses, so that all traffic between components stays on the Azure backbone and uses Private Link connections.
 Other resources _outside_ the network environment (such as workloads on premise or outside of the VNets in this pattern) will still resolve deployed components by their public FQDNs - i.e. split-horizon DNS.
 Actual connectivity will be secured as described above.